TonyStark-19/Zomato-Website-clone/README.md

 - 📱 **"Get the Zomato App" section** with email/phone input options.
 - 🖥️ **Smooth scrolling and dropdown functionalities** with JavaScript.
 - 📎 **Footer with various informational links and social media icons.**
+- 📱 **Fully responsive layout** for seamless experience on mobile, tablet, and desktop.

 ---

 ## 🛠️ Technologies Used